-The improvements made in Zcash are a big step towards decentralized, financial privacy but there are some important considerations for users who want to maintain optimal transaction privacy, no matter which wallet software is being used.
+There are simple best practices to follow to minimize data leakage and protect your financial privacy.
+This post outlines important considerations for users who want to maintain optimal transaction privacy, no matter which supporting software (wallets, exchanges, web browsers) is being used.

 - The transaction fees are publicly visible for all transactions, so when using a shielded address it’s best for privacy to rely on a privacy-focused wallet to select a fee rather than to select them manually.